Browser does not support script.

 Elevation Networks – Range of activities including internships, mentoring and work experience schemes.

-This following cover letter is a good example of how a positive disclosure of your disability can for part of a great cover letter.
-The disclosure text is highlighted in bold.
+This following cover letter is a good example of how a positive declaration of your disability can form part of a great cover letter.
+See text highlighted in bold.

 Dear Mr Mitchell